AlexRiveraU/reading-notes/prep401_read04.md

 The command `man <command to look up>`invokes the manual pages. (e.g)

 ```
   man ls
   Name
       ls - list directory contents

   Synopsis
       ls [option] ... [file] ...

   Description
       List information about the FILEs (the current directory by default).
 Sort entries alphabetically if none of -cftuvSUX nor --sort is specified.

       Mandatory arguments to long options are mandatory for short options too.

-    -a, --all
-        do not ignore entries starting with .

-    -A, --almost-all
-        do not list implied . and ..
 ```

 To do a keyword search for all manual pages containing the given search term we use the `man -k <search term>` command.